junxit/us-congress-bills-117/metadata.md

 - 2021-05-20 — Rule provides for consideration of H.R.
 3233 and H.R.
 3237.
 Resolution provides for consideration of H.R.
 3233 and H.R.
 3237 under a closed rule.
 The resolution provides that the previous question shall be ordered on both bills without intervening motion except one hour of debate and one motion to recommit.
 - 2021-05-20 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2021-05-20 — The previous question was ordered pursuant to the rule.
+- 2021-05-24 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 63.